animesh-devs/poca-service/testing-scripts/poca-service-postman-readme.md

 ### WebSocket Testing

+The POCA service provides two WebSocket endpoints for real-time communication:

+#### AI Assistant WebSocket

-For testing the WebSocket endpoint:
+For testing the AI Assistant WebSocket endpoint:

 1. Create an AI session using the "Create AI Session" request
 2. Copy the `aiSessionId` from the response